AlexSabourinDev/cranberry_blog/WhyRaymarchedTransmittanceIsBiased.md

 }
 ```

-Which is not equivalent.

-We're looking to evaluate:
+The equation we're looking to evaluate is:

 $$
 exp(-\int opticalDepth(t)dt) \simeq exp(-E[opticalDepth])
 $$
-But the formulation above evaluates:
+But the code above evaluates:

 $$
 E[exp(-opticalDepth)]